MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

 > "To change the visibility of reporting results related to the previous key question, go to your question level permission setting, and remove the question manually.
 This will ensure that the results are no longer visible to all roles.
 The new key outcome will be added to all roles."

 **Accept** or **Cancel** this change and then add the new key outcome to all roles.
-An admin must remove the previous key outcome from the roles that have it enabled.
+An admin must remove the previous key outcome from enabled roles.

 ### Driver Impact Outcomes